aaronik/aaronik.com/src/content/post/05-upcasting-deep-dive.md

     assert state["notes"] == "Deposit"
 ```

-This example shows how you can hardcode a sample event stream covering multiple event versions and run your projector function on it as a test to catch any failures in event parsing or logic.
+This example shows how you can hardcode a sample event stream covering multiple event versions and run your projector function on it as a test to catch any situations whereby someone might have forgotten to write an upcast for an event, being fooled into feeling safe because they aren't testing against old events in their shiny test database.

 ---